Influenza (the flu)

 See your doctor or call 13 HEALTH (13 43 25 84) if you:

-• are in a high-risk group and have a cough and or high fever (38 degrees Celsius or more) that is not improving
+• are in a group at risk of severe disease and have a cough and or high fever (38 degrees or higher) that is not improving.

 Transmission